dsa-ou/m269-installer/README.md

    - Windows: `.\install.ps1`
    - Unix: `./install.sh`

+   On Unix, ignore a message about pytype and networkx being incompatible.

 6. Close the terminal.

 You will have the following files in your M269 folder: